Ormara Turtle Beaches

-Ormara Turtle Beaches is a 10 km stretch of sandy beach along the Balochistan coast in Pakistan.
+The Ormara Turtle Beaches are sandy beach stretching over 10 km along the Makran coast of Balochistan in Pakistan.
 Covering an area of 2,400 hectares, it was designated a Ramsar Site (No. 1070) on 10 May 2001.

 It is one of the largest turtle nesting sites along the coast of Pakistan.
-The main branch of the local population's economy is food and commercial fishing.

 Flora

 Vegetation consists mainly of salt-resistant plants that can grow in scarce freshwater conditions.